Ivan Pavlov's TheorySecondary students aged 12-14 in green cardigans perform an experiment on Pavlov's Theory with sound cues in a modern classroom.

 1. John B. Watson:

-Influence: Applied classical conditioning to human behavior.
-Implication: Led to the development of Behaviorism, focusing on observable behaviors.
+Influence: Applied classical conditioning to human behaviour.
+Implication: Led to the development of Behaviourism, focusing on observable behaviours.

 2. B.F.
 Skinner: